 There are a number of suppliers offering home emergency insurance, either as standalone packages or as add-ons to your home insurance policy.
 We investigate, looking at the service offered, how it’s structured and thoughts on the advantages and disadvantages to help you then assess whether this cover is really worth having.

 With the wide range of boiler cover from British Gas, you’ll be sure to find a package that suits you and your home.
 All boiler insurance packages include boiler breakdown cover and annual boiler servicing, and you can upgrade to a variety of HomeCare® packages to include plumbing and drain cover and much more.

 The British Gas Homecare® different packages currently available are

 - Essential: Annual boiler service, boiler and controls, central heating.

 - Classic: As Essential, plus plumbing and drains

 Looking at the British Gas Homecare® Essential package, the lowest cost option, in more detail, it includes:

 - Unlimited call outs per contract year

-- Parts and labour included
+- All parts and labour included

 - Customer helpline line 24/7